-Receivables primarily consist of grants receivable from senior levels of government and other government organizations, and payment for cost sharing agreements with neighboring local governments.
+Receivables primarily consist of payment for cost sharing agreements with neighboring local governments, user fees, accrued interest and other payments secured by letters of credit.
 The risk of default on these receivables is very low.
 Receivables from other parties are monitored regularly and an allowance for potentially uncollectible amounts is established when needed.